Der Artikel wurde erfolgreich hinzugefügt.

 - Irene Dingel

-- Dr. phil. theol. habil.
+- Prof. Dr. phil. theol. habil.
 Irene Dingel ist Direktorin des Leibniz-Instituts für Europäische Geschichte, Abteilung für Abendländische Religionsgeschichte, Mainz.

 - Robert Kolb ist Professor em. für Systematische Theologie am Concordia Seminary in Saint Louis, USA.